Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-windows.rst

     Note Tor destination folder when installing

 #.
-It does not matter where you set the destination folder; however, you need to make note of it for later.
-Go ahead and finish the installation.

-#.
 Now you want to set up Tor to run as a service: to run in the background and keep itself running so you don’t have to worry about it again.
 To do so, you need to open your Command Prompt as an administrator.

    * In Windows 10, you can simply type ``cmd`` in the Windows search bar, right click on the first result, and select `Run as Administrator`.